Emergency Relief

 World Vision works in the hard places, responding with life-saving speed when disaster strikes.
 Your support helps bring immediate disaster relief and supplies, and long-term recovery so people can rebuild their lives.

-On 6 February, a catastrophic 7.8 magnitude earthquake hit Türkiye and Syria.
-Thousands have been injured and the death toll is now in the tens of thousands.
-Traumatised children have been left homeless, without food, water and other essentials, in the middle of a harsh winter.
+In February, a 7.8 magnitude earthquake hit Türkiye and Syria.
+Thousands were injured and the death toll is in the tens of thousands.
+Children were left homeless, without food, water and other essentials.
+Help provide life-saving support to children in need.

 <h4>Ukraine Crisis</h4>